 Leeward CC's disciplinary process includes a prompt, fair, and impartial investigation and resolution process.
 In all instances, the process will be conducted in a manner that is consistent with University policy and that is transparent to the accuser and the accused.

-Interim EP 1.204 and AP 1.204 are a policy and procedure that establish a prompt, fair, and impartial investigation and resolution process, from the initial investigation to the final result.

-Interim AP 1.204 includes reasonably prompt timeframes and allows for the extension of timeframes for good cause with written notice to the accuser and the accused of the delay and the reason for the delay.
+EP 1.204, AP 1.202, and Interim AP 1.204 are UH policies and procedures that establish prompt, fair, and impartial investigation and resolution processes, from the initial investigation to the final result.
+Interim AP 1.204 and AP 1.202 include reasonably prompt timeframes and allows for the extension of timeframes for good cause with written notice to the accuser and the accused of the delay and the reason for the delay.
+Depending on the specific sex and gender based misconduct that is alleged, either AP 1.202 or Interim AP 1.204 will govern the resolution process (See EP 1.204.III.B. for details).